FrankJaco/homeassistant-wwino-addon/docs/index.md

 # Accessing Your Wine from within Home Assistant

-The “visual” interface to Wonderful Wino inside Home Assistant itself is the My Wine ToDo list.
-The sections-style Subview Dashboard you created earlier in this document improves on the default ToDo interface by providing sorting logic and a way to access the Wonderful Wino GUI directly.
-While in sorting, modes it intentionally blocks the ability to manually edit the ToDo list.
+The “visual” interface to Wonderful Wino inside Home Assistant itself is the **My Wine** ToDo list.
+The Vino Subview Dashboard you created earlier in this document improves on the default ToDo interface by providing sorting logic and a way to access the Wonderful Wino GUI directly.
+While in sorting modes, it intentionally blocks the ability to manually edit the ToDo list.
 All wine edits should be made in Wonderful Wino GUI, not in the ToDo list.

 ### ToDo List Controls